nabs2011/nabs2011.github.io/_projects/becoming-an-analyst.md

 #### Data Visualisation
 I don't have a preference on data visualisation tools.
-I enjoy using most of them although Tabluea and PowerBI's free offerings are particularly enticing.
+I enjoy using most of them although Tableau and PowerBI's free offerings are particularly enticing.
 If your company uses a specific tool then definitely start there, otherwise cutting your teeth on either Tableau or PowerBI will give you the basic understanding to then pick up most other data viz tools.
 Again I would recommend picking a random dataset and playing around as you learn!

 ##### Courses